anjomro/kobra-unleashed/README.md

 - Root shell access to your Printer
   - Refer to [the guide in this Readme](https://github.com/ultimateshadsform/Anycubic-Kobra-2-Series-Firmware)
 - A Linux Server
+  - E.g. a Raspberry Pi or other Homeserver in your local network
+  - Can be a rented VPS
+    - Make sure to restrict access to the web interface when exposing it to the internet
+  - Technical Prerequisites:
     - Reachable by IPv4 from the printer
     - Port 8883 has to be opened for MQTT(S)
     - Another port of your choice for the Webinterface
-  - (Maybe it's possible to run this locally on something like a Raspberry Pi, but I haven't tested that yet)

 ## Setup the printer
 - Clone this repository